Tenant Satisfaction Measures – What Shared Owner residents told us

 Shared Owners

-Taking everything into account, when it comes to overall satisfaction, 18% of respondents said they were dissatisfied.
+Taking everything into account, when it comes to overall satisfaction, 62% of shared owner residents said that they were satisfied, 20% were neither satisfied nor dissatisfied and 18% of respondents said they were dissatisfied.

-Positively, 79% of residents told us they felt safe in their homes.
+79% of residents told us they felt safe in their homes.
 Residents were asked if they were satisfied with the overall quality of their home, and almost three quarters (74%) said they were satisfied, 15% were neither satisfied or dissatisfied and 11% were dissatisfied with the quality of their home.

 Communal areas